rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 In all of our assignments for this course, we have the choice between using C, C++ or Racket (a dialect of Scheme/Lisp taught in first year).
 I went with Racket.

 The choice was easy: lately, I have been finding programming in classical C-style imperative languages (Java/C#/C++) less exciting than it used to be.
 I don't feel I improve very much by writing code in those languages anymore.
 Like going to the gym and lifting 15lb weights when I could be lifting 25lb, I found the need for some heavier weight to work out my mental muscles.
-Functional Programming (FP) requires more thinking upfront, but leads to concise code that requires less debugging.
+Functional Programming (FP) requires more thinking upfront, but leads to concise code that requires significantly less debugging.
 Real-world constraints (ecosystem, support on particular mobile platforms, jobs, etc) make opportunities to use functional languages rare, so I try to use them whenever I do get the chance.

 Compilers are the kind of programs where using FP makes a lot of sense.
-They inherently require a great deal of recursion and tree traversal, for which languages like Racket arer optimized.
+They inherently require a great deal of recursion and tree traversal, for which languages like Racket are optimized.

 The compiler ultimately ended up being the largest functional program I have ever written - I reflect on lessons learned from this experience in [Part II](/blog/compiler-optimization-ii/).